Lucy Brown

-Lucy Brown (born 13 February 1979) is an English actress best known for dual roles in the TV series Primeval.
+Lucy Brown (born 13 February 1979) is a British actress best known for dual roles in the science fiction TV series Primeval.

 Biography

 Early life

 Lucy Brown was born in Crawley, Sussex, but grew up in Cambridgeshire.
 She is the daughter of Christopher Brown and Helen Burleigh and has a younger brother named Mark.
 She went to King's College Prep School in Cambridge and then on to Oundle School in Northamptonshire which she left to attend Hills Road Sixth Form College in Cambridge.
 She then went on to graduate from the Guildhall School of Music and Drama London.
 In December 2007, she was declared "Most Beautiful English Actress of the Year" by a panel of 104 actors.